 If you want utmost cut protection, you’ll need to wearing gloves with Kevlar lining like the ones we tested from Youngstown.
 It’s a durable and thick material that can go against chainsaw blade engagement.

+And you know what’s more impressive than that?
+The entire glove has DuPont Kevlar fiber attached to its palm.
 The Youngstown Kevlar chainsaw gloves also offer enough impact protection and anti-vibration capacity, so you can trust that they can withstand tough cutting conditions.

 Chainsaw accidents like tool slipping are less likely to happen, especially because Youngstown chainsaw gloves have non-slip reinforcement and velcro closure.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 4. Husqvarna 579380210 Chainsaw Gloves

 As you can already tell, not all chainsaw gloves are sold in different designs or colors.
 Because of this, these Husqvarna gloves easily caught our team’s attention.
-At first glance, we’re impressed with the integration of foam-laminated spandex into its design.
+At first glance, I’m impressed with the integration of foam-laminated spandex into its design.

 Not only does it improve mobility, but it also makes the glove stylish.
 Depending on your preference, you can wear chainsaw gloves with cut-resistant material on either hand.
 One hand can aid for comfy use and the other for better grip.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 5. Endura® Hi-Viz Chainsaw Gloves